Kisky3/TOEIC/README.md

 11.`prospectus`:a formal summary of a proposed business or other ventures, sent out to prospective or buyers.

 12.`rival`:one who competes with or attempts to outdo another; one that equals another.

+13.`subsidiary`:a person's, a company's or a product's past performance, achievements, or failures.
 ###